stefan-m-lenz/JuliaConnectoR/README.md

 From a technical perspective, R data structures are serialized with an optimized custom streaming format, sent to a (local) Julia TCP server, and translated to Julia data structures by Julia.
 The results of function calls are likewise translated back to R.
+Complex Julia structures can either be used by reference via proxy objects in R or fully translated to R data structures.

 ## Installation